Elfelsoufim/w19-360420-machine-learning/ErrorAnalysis.md

 A False Positive is a specimen that was predicted to be relevant (i.e sick) while in fact he is irrelevant (not sick).

 These two categories are directly linked to accuracy.
-The larger the number of specimens in this two categories, the less accurate the model is.
+The larger the number of specimens in this two last categories, the less accurate the model is.

+#### Precision and Recall

 Precision and recall are two different kinds of accuracy.